 This all sounded perfectly fine to me though a bit obvious.
 After all, though I might run straight past a stranger to rescue my own child, I don’t necessarily want a fireman to do the same, and my guess is that most people feel the same.
 Do two moral philosophers really need to talk for half an hour before agreeing on this?
 Probably not, so maybe they were saying something more.
-The more that they were saying was this: a government should force its people to go against their selfish nature.
+The ‘more’ they were saying was this: a government should force its people to go against their selfish nature.
 Obama described this as ‘helping people do the right thing’ when he was peddling his wealth distribution programs.
 The problem is that ‘the right thing’ for the Obama administration is probably not the right thing for Donald Trump.
 Do Sam and Paul really want Trump to force them to do what is right in his eyes?
 Should they be forced to help build a wall along the Rio Grande since this is ‘the right thing’ In Trump’s eyes?

 I suppose it’s fine to want to be as good a person as possible and some people think this requires a bloodless even-handedness to anyone and everyone.
 So even when your country and culture are being decimated by hordes of illegal invaders you should reach out to them, simply because they are poorer than you.
 According to Sam, Paul and Barack Obama, the fact that you don’t know these people and possibly even disapprove of their way of life isn’t a relevant factor.
 Yet how far do you want to take this?
 Are you prepared to suppress your natural instincts if they clash with your socially engineered beliefs?
 I don’t know about other people but my beliefs tend to change quite regularly and I have come to think that any honest person, whose mind hasn’t yet been concreted over by habit, pride and dogma, should be constantly reassessing his beliefs.

-Like most people, learning that the sun goes round the earth and how counter-intuitive quantum mechanics is have taught me to be wary of trusting in my intuitions too closely.
+Like most people, learning that the sun goes round the earth and how counter-intuitive quantum mechanics is have taught me to be wary of trusting my intuitions too closely.
 On the other hand, putting all your trust in your beliefs, as the good Germans of Nazi Germany did, is also dangerous.
-After all, it is quite easy for smooth talkers like Obama to persuade people to go against their best interests.
+After all, it is quite easy for smooth talkers like Goebels and Barack Obama to persuade people to go against their best interests.
 Therefore I would prefer not to completely suppress the voice of my possibly selfish nature since it might be tell me something true.